-- Analysis of distributional issues should not be limited to assessing compliance with discrimination law, and international treaties and conventions.
-Unless appraisers consider the impact a particular proposal has on different groups in society, they cannot be sure the action is having the intended affect. - There are three steps when considering equality during appraisals: - I. Analyse how the proposal will affect different groups of people (e.g. gender, ethnic group, age, disabled, location). - 2.
+20 Analysis of distributional issues should not be limited to assessing compliance with discrimination law, and international treaties and conventions.
+Unless appraisers consider the impact a particular proposal has on different groups in society, they cannot be sure the action is having the intended affect.

+- 21 There are three steps when considering equality during appraisal8: - 1.
+Analyse how the proposal will affect different groups of people (e.g. gender, ethnic group, age, disabled, location). - 2.
 Consider whether there are any adverse differential impacts on a particular group.
 If so, are these impacts unfair or unlawful, or do they contradict overall Government policy.

-See Policy Appraisal for Equal Treatment, issued to all departments in 1998 by the Cabinet Office, Home Office, and the (then) DfEE
+8 See Policy Appraisal for Equal Treatment, issued to all departments in 1998 by the Cabinet Office, Home Office, and the (then) DfEE

-3. action is not permissible in the above senses, remedial action is necessary.
-If, however, it is ssible, appraisers must decide: ☐ If alternative action could meet the objectives without the same adverse consequence Whether there are any measures that can be taken to reduce the predicted adverse impact.
-22 Follo wing is a a list of useful organisations when considering equality in appraisal: Equal Opportunities Commission (EOC) Comr nission for Racial Equality (CRE) Wom Women and Equality Unit - Cabinet Office Race a Race and Gender Mainstreaming Team - Home Office Disabi Disability Rights Commission
+- 3. If the action is not permissible in the above senses, remedial action is necessary.
+If, however, it is permissible, appraisers must decide: - □ If alternative action could meet the objectives without the same adverse consequences; or - U Whether there are any measures that can be taken to reduce the predicted adverse impact. - 22 Following is a list of useful organisations when considering equality in appraisal: - Equal Opportunities Commission (EOC) - Commission for Racial Equality (CRE) - □ Women and Equality Unit Cabinet Office - Race and Gender Mainstreaming Team Home Office - Disability Rights Commission